Undergraduate Research and Creative Scholarship

 Western Michigan University has a strong tradition of providing undergraduate and graduate students with mentored research and creative activity experiences.
 Students work alongside faculty on scholarly activities in the laboratory, classroom, field and studio.
 WMU also offers opportunities for students to apply for grants to subsidize their engagement in scholarly activities.

-Undergraduate research has become an important pedagogy for teaching and engaging undergraduate students as well as revitalizing the curriculum.
+Council on Undergraduate Research—undergraduate research has become an important pedagogy for teaching and engaging undergraduate students as well as revitalizing the curriculum.
 The Council on Undergraduate Research and its affiliate schools provide undergraduate research opportunities to enhance faculty members’ teaching and contribution to society as well as increase students’ academic and professional success.
 The council offers publications and outreach services to support student and faculty researchers.

-Undergraduate honors thesEs
+Undergraduate honors thesis

 It’s never too early to start thinking about a thesis topic, but preparation should begin no later than the start of a student’s junior year.